Eligibility & Priorities

 Organizations must be able to provide current full, certified, audited financial statements prepared on an annual basis in conformity with generally accepted accounting principles.
 If in existence less than five years, the organization must be able to provide at least three consecutive full, certified, audited financial statements prepared on an annual basis.

-All tax-exempt documentation and audited financial statements must be in the same, current and full name of the qualifying organization.
+All tax-exempt documentation and audited financial statements must be in the same, current and full name of the qualifying organization or corresponding group.

 The management and fiscal condition of an institution is taken into account when reviewing an institution for eligibility.